-Numerous works have used machine learning for cybersickness detection from EEG \cite{li2020vr, mawalid2018, Rosanne_Benesch_Kratzig_Paré_Bolt_Falk_2025, Yang_Kasabov_Cakmak_2022}.
+Despite this challenge, other work has explored using machine learning for cybersickness detection from EEG \cite{li2020vr, mawalid2018, Rosanne_Benesch_Kratzig_Pare_Bolt_Falk_2025, Yang_Kasabov_Cakmak_2022}.
 This usually involves feature extraction before training a classifier.
-Features extracted are often in the frequency or time-frequency domain relating to power in frequency bands \cite{li2020vr,Rosanne_Benesch_Kratzig_Paré_Bolt_Falk_2025, Yu2010, continuousVRDetect2025,Khoirunnisaa_Pane_Wibawa_Purnomo_2018, nam2001}.
-A combination of EEG features with other modalities like inertial measurement unit for head movement \cite{continuousVRDetect2025} or biosignals like heart rate, blink rate, and electrocardiogram \cite{nam2001} has also been explored.
-Some works extract time domain features like variance, standard deviation, and number of peaks \cite{mawalid2018} or principal component analysis (PCA) components \cite{Yu2010}.
-Commonly chosen classifiers are k-Nearest Neighbors (kNN) \cite{Yu2010, Khoirunnisaa_Pane_Wibawa_Purnomo_2018}, support vector machine (SVM) \cite{Yu2010,Khoirunnisaa_Pane_Wibawa_Purnomo_2018}, naive bayes (NB) \cite{mawalid2018}, linear discriminant analysis (LDA) \cite{Khoirunnisaa_Pane_Wibawa_Purnomo_2018}, convolutional neural network (CNN) \cite{borra2021deep}, long short-term memory (LSTM) \cite{continuousVRDetect2025}, AdaBoost \cite{li2020vr,mawalid2018}, and more.
-Another line of work directly interacts with EEG in the time domain without first extracting features, usually with neural networks \cite{borra2021deep, eegnetAutoencoder2020, liu2024exploring}.
-For evaluation, we note that leave-one-subject-out k-folds validation is a more rigorous method to determine how well a model can generalize to unseen subject data \cite{continuousVRDetect2025, borra2021deep} as opposed to mixing all subjects' data together for dataset splits.
-And due to the usually small dataset size, it may be better to repeat experiments on all possible folds for analysis, rather than using a small k for k-folds.
-As our goal is to identify interpretable EEG features in the time domain for cybersickness classification, neural networks with an explainability method is our approach.
+Features extracted are often in the frequency or time-frequency domain relating to power in frequency bands \cite{li2020vr,Rosanne_Benesch_Kratzig_Pare_Bolt_Falk_2025, Yu2010, continuousVRDetect2025,Khoirunnisaa_Pane_Wibawa_Purnomo_2018, nam2001}.
+A combination of EEG features with other modalities like inertial measurement unit for head movement \cite{continuousVRDetect2025} or biosignals like heart rate, blink rate, and electrocardiogram \cite{nam2001} have also been explored.
+Some works extract time domain features like variance, standard deviation, and number of peaks \cite{mawalid2018} or Principal Component Analysis (PCA) components \cite{Yu2010}.
+Commonly chosen classifiers are k-Nearest Neighbors (kNN) \cite{Yu2010, Khoirunnisaa_Pane_Wibawa_Purnomo_2018}, Support Vector Machine (SVM) \cite{Yu2010,Khoirunnisaa_Pane_Wibawa_Purnomo_2018}, Naive Bayes (NB) \cite{mawalid2018}, Linear Discriminant Analysis (LDA) \cite{Khoirunnisaa_Pane_Wibawa_Purnomo_2018}, Convolutional Neural Network (CNN) \cite{borra2021deep}, Long Short-Term Memory (LSTM) \cite{continuousVRDetect2025}, AdaBoost \cite{li2020vr,mawalid2018}, and more.
+Another line of work directly interacts with EEG in the time domain without first extracting features, usually with neural networks \cite{borra2021deep, eegnetAutoencoder2020, liu2024exploring}. \RevisionText{Reported cybersickness detection accuracies can range around 76\% \cite{continuousVRDetect2025} and 80\% \cite{li2020vr} with train and test sets separated across different subjects.
+For data from the same subject, accuracy has been reported to reach 100\% \cite{Khoirunnisaa_Pane_Wibawa_Purnomo_2018}.
+However, the time window sizes vary from a few (three to six) seconds \cite{li2020vr, continuousVRDetect2025} to longer windows like 30s \cite{Rosanne_Benesch_Kratzig_Pare_Bolt_Falk_2025}.
+In contrast, the data used in this work are periods of 800 ms after the sound of each beep, a much shorter time window to use for identifying cybersickness.} For evaluation, we note that leave-one-subject-out \RevisionText{cross} validation is a more rigorous method to determine how well a model can generalize to unseen subject data \cite{continuousVRDetect2025, borra2021deep} as opposed to mixing all subjects' data together for dataset splits.
+Due to the usually small dataset size, it may be better to repeat experiments on all possible folds for analysis, rather than using a small k for k-folds.
+As our goal here is to identify interpretable EEG features for cybersickness classification, neural networks with an explainability method is our approach.